-Feeling confused about how canned champignon (button) mushrooms can be low FODMAP?
-That’s not surprising, as button mushrooms are well known for being high FODMAP!
-The good news is that manufacturing processes, like canning, can have a huge impact on the FODMAP content of food.
-Both the type of food and the liquid it is stored in can influence the overall FODMAP level of canned foods.
+Let’s talk about canned foods and FODMAP levels.
+We know that some of you are confused about how canned champignon (button) mushrooms can be low FODMAP – that’s not surprising, as button mushrooms are well known for being high FODMAP.
+The good news is that manufacturing processes, like canning, can significantly impact the FODMAP content of food.
+The type of food and the liquid it is stored in can influence the overall FODMAP level of canned foods.
+Let’s take a closer look:

 How does canning the food decrease the FODMAP content?

-What high FODMAP foods become safe to eat when canned?
+What high FODMAP foods become low FODMAP when canned?

 Canned Champignon (Button) Mushrooms in Brine

-Boiled lentils contain moderate amounts of FODMAPs (some of the FODMAP content leaches into the water as you boil them), however, canned lentils are lower in FODMAPs and can be enjoyed in 1/4 cup sercing sizes1.
-This is because the water-soluble GOS (oligosaccharides) and fructans leach out of the lentils into the water content1.
-Always rinse canned lentils well before using!
+Boiled lentils can contain moderate to high amounts of FODMAPs depending on the serving size, however, canned lentils are slightly lower in FODMAPs and can be enjoyed in ¼ cup serving sizes (1).
+In canned lentils some of the water-soluble GOS (oligosaccharides) and fructans leach out of the lentils into the water content lowering the FODMAP content (1).
+Always rinse canned lentils well before using.

 Canned Chickpeas (Garbanzo beans)

-Dried chickpeas are considered high FODMAP, however, their canned counterparts are much lower in FODMAPs.
-Again the GOS in the chickpeas leaches out into the water and lowers the chickpea FODMAP level, making a ¼ cup serve of canned chickpeas low FODMAP (1).
-However, always remember to rinse them before using them.
+Dried chickpeas are considered high FODMAP, however, their canned counterparts are lower in FODMAPs.
+Again the GOS in the chickpeas leaches out into the water in the can and lowers the chickpea FODMAP level.
+On the first phase of the low FODMAP diet you can enjoy a ¼ cup serving of canned chickpeas (1).
+Remember to rinse the canned chickpeas under running water before using them.

 Canned Baby Corn

 Baby corn is an immature ear of corn that is picked before it has a chance to mature.
-Canned baby corn is low FODMAP in 1 cup serves.
-However, be careful to avoid canned sweet corn kernels as these are high FODMAP even in small serves (1).
+This ingredient is fantastic in soups in stir-fries and you can enjoy canned baby corn in 1 cup serves on the low FODMAP diet (1).

 Does canning reduce the FODMAP content of all legumes/beans?